The best sales to shop this weekend: Dyson, AirPods Pro, Nordstrom and more | CNN Underscored

 Amazon Fire TV 4-Series, 50-Inch ($359.99, originally $469.99; amazon.com)

-Amazon just announced the introduction of its first-ever smart TVs, and if you opt to pre-order, you can save big.
+Amazon just announced the introduction of its first-ever smart TVs, and if you opt to preorder, you can save big.
 The 50-inch Amazon Fire TV 4-Series is $110 off during the introductory launch period (discount automatically applied at checkout).
 These TVs offer a less expensive alternative to the also just-announced Omni Series; features include voice control of your TV-watching experience and smart home devices using your Alexa remote.
 Read more about the new TVs here.

 More deals to shop